BethAnnP-Bx/horiseon-refactor-hw-1/README.md

 # Refactor the Horiseon site Starter Code to meet Accessibilty Standards.

-Refactored the code with these following changes
+Refactored the code with these following changes:

-Updated title to Horiseon to be more descriptive
+*Updated title to Horiseon to be more descriptive

-Edited header to header tag
+*Edited header to header tag

-Added id and corrected the link for Search Engine Optimization within the header
+*Added id and corrected the link for Search Engine Optimization within the header

-Added nav tags to header listed links
+*Added nav tags to header listed links

-Added alt text to the background image
+*Added alt text to the background image

-Added alt text to all images
+*Added alt text to all images

-Removed the closing img tag on img Cost Management
+*Removed the closing img tag on img Cost Management

-Moved sections in CSS to match HTML toward accessibility standards
+*Moved sections in CSS to match HTML toward accessibility standards